drudilorenzo/ephemeral-github-runner-action/README.md

 ## How to use with AWS

-Create a file called config.yaml in the project root with following content:
+Create a file called config.yaml with following content:
 ```
 config:
   ephemeral-github-runner:bootDiskSizeInGB: "100"